 Pursuant to the agreements that we entered into with SEI and certain other parties in June 2005, we consolidate SEI's financial condition and results of operations in accordance with FIN 46R.
 Accordingly, we have deducted the losses attributable to the noncontrolling interest (SEI's losses) from our net loss in the consolidated statement of operations and we have also reduced the noncontrolling interest holders' ownership interest in SEI in the consolidated balance sheet by SEI's losses.
 The noncontrolling interest holders' ownership in the consolidated balance sheet was \$0.7 million as of December 31, 2008.
 Prior to 2009, we would not allocate SEI's losses such that the carrying value of the noncontrolling interest would be reduced below zero.
-However, upon the adoption of the Statement of Financial Accounting Standards No. 160, "Noncontrolling interest in SEI such that the noncontrolling interest could have a negative carrying value.
+However, upon the adoption of the Statement of Financial Accounting Standards No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51," or SFAS 160, on January 3, 2009, we will allocate losses to the noncontrolling interest in SEI such that the noncontrolling interest could have a negative carrying value.
 As a result of the adoption of this new standard, we expect the value of the non-controlling interest to fall below zero by the end of the first quarter of 2009.
 For the years ended December 31, 2008, 2007 and 2006, the losses attributed to the noncontrolling interest holders were \$12.7 million, \$24.6 million and \$21.7 million, respectively.